gamezmatias/apis_place/apiPlace/README.md

 # The API will be available at http://localhost:8000
 ```

+**⚠️ Important:** The docker-compose.yml includes anonymous volumes for `vendor` and `node_modules` to prevent local files from overriding container dependencies.

 That's it!
 The application will automatically:
 - Set up PostgreSQL database with persistent storage
 - Run migrations